 History of Jade

 During the Shang Dynasty (1600 B.C. to 1050 B.C), jade was used for personal adornment by kings, as well as for utilitarian and ceremonial objects.
-Jade knives, daggers and objects imbued with royal meanings like sceptres and jade burial suits have been found in tombs most likely used for ritual or military ceremonies.
+Jade knives, daggers and objects imbued with royal meanings like scepters and jade burial suits have been found in tombs most likely used for ritual or military ceremonies.
 A record from a 200 A.D Chinese dictionary defines jade as the fairest of stones, endowed with five virtues charity, rectitude, wisdom, courage and equity.
-Towards the end of the Tang Dynasty however, funerary practises changed and by the time the modern Ming and Qing dynasties rolled around in the 16th century, the stone had become more referential and was primarily used as material for objets d’art of the imperial court.
+Towards the end of the Tang Dynasty however, funerary practices changed and by the time the modern Ming Dynasty & Qing Dynasty rolled around in the 16th century, the stone had become more referential and was primarily used as material for objets d’art of the imperial court.

 The Qualities of Jade

 This milky green stone is seen as a metaphor for human virtues because of its hardness, durability and beauty.
 Confucius, the Chinese philosopher, famously said the good virtue of man is like jade.
 It represents dignity, blessing, fortune and longevity.
 White jade is the most highly valued, but the stone comes in a variety of translucent shades of green, brown and black.